 A: The commitment to the equestrian team is for the entire year.
-Riders will attend a minimum of two lessons each week, two hours of mandatory help at the barn as well as attendance at weekly meetings.
+Riders will attend a minimum of two lessons each week, two hours of mandatory help at the barn as well as scheduled strength/fitness workouts.
 Riders should allot about three hours of free time on lesson days.
 If you have a heavy course load, it may not be possible for you to commit to the team.

 Q: What costs are involved?

 A: You will be responsible for your lesson fees, entry fees for competitions, and other nominal expenses.
 Lesson fees are paid in their entirety at the beginning of each year and are non-refundable.

 Q: How do we get to lessons and work hours?

 A: There is a team member with a car in every lesson who will bring you to and from the farm.

 Q: What if I don’t have or cannot afford show attire?